Guide to Surfing on the Outer Banks

 Where do I park to reach the spot I’d like to surf?

 Nothing’s worse than coming back from an epic surf sesh to find that your car’s been towed.
 Be sure to observe any and all parking regulations at the surf spot you’ve chosen.
-Parking along NC-12 is permitted at spots down south, like s-turns, however, parking along NC-12 is strictly prohibited in town and in Duck and Corolla.
+Parking along NC-12 is permitted at spots down south on parts of Hatteras Island; however, parking along NC-12 is strictly prohibited in town and in Duck and Corolla.
 It’s best to find a designated beach access to park your vehicle.

-What is the water temperature in the Outer Banks?
+What is the water temperature on the Outer Banks?

 The ocean temperature varies and can change within a few hours if the wind direction switches.
-Just because it’s July and 90 degrees out doesn’t mean that the ocean temperature will be comfortable!
+Just because it’s July and 90° out doesn’t mean that the ocean temperature will be comfortable!

-On average, OBX ocean temperatures are generally at their highest in July, at around 80 degrees.
-Outer Banks ocean temperatures are around their lowest at the beginning of March, when they are in the mid-50s range.
+On average, OBX ocean temperatures are generally at their highest in July and August, at close to 80°.
+Outer Banks ocean temperatures are around their lowest at the beginning of March, when they are in the mid-50° range.

 Do I need to wear a wetsuit?

-Check the water temp in the Outer Banks before you get to the beach.
-When the water is around 65 degrees or cooler, you may choose to wear a wetsuit for comfort.
+Check the water temperature in the Outer Banks before you get to the beach.
+When the water is around 65° or cooler, you may choose to wear a wetsuit for comfort.
 If you don’t have your own wetsuit, many surf shops rent them out.

 surf barrel